Our ESIT PhD students presenting themselves and their projects

 After finishing masters, I worked as Research Assistant at Unit of Semantics in eHealth and Life Sciences for three years.
 My specialties span across the scope of Big Data Analytics, Enterprise Architectures, Semantic Web Technologies and Linked Open Data.
 During my stay at INSIGHT Centre, my primary interest in research work revolved around the area of Big Data Analytics and Semantic Web technologies in the domain of Healthcare and Life Sciences, from where I got multiple high quality publications.
 For my PhD work at Ulm University, I am working on a sophisticated smart sensing platform which can be used to profile tinnitus patients to mitigate symptoms.

-Supervisor: Franz Hauck, Manfred Reichert
+Supervisors: Franz Hauck, Manfred Reichert

 Project 8 hosted by University of Groningen: "Personalized hearing aid amplification to ameliorate tinnitus"